Jennifer Holland: Personal life

 Holland began a relationship with writer/director James Gunn in 2015.
-They met through actor Michael Rosenbaum who was dating a friend of Holland's at the time and offered to set them up after Gunn saw a photo of her that Rosenbaum had.
-In February 2022, Holland and Gunn became engaged, and were married at the end of September 2022.
+They met through actor Michael Rosenbaum who was dating a friend of Holland's at the time and offered to set them up after Gunn saw her in a photo of Rosenbaum's.
+In February 2022, Holland and Gunn became engaged and were married at the end of September 2022.
 Her mother is a nurse.